 \subsection{Offering Unique Identities in Multitenancy}

-Next, in multitenant environments, it is possible to reuse \gls{vtpm} components and their respective \gls{ak}.
-In practice, a single \gls{vtpm} certificate chain may be shared across multiple \glspl{cvm} on the same physical host.
+Ideally, each \gls{cvm} should be bound to a uniquely provisioned \gls{ak} in multitenant environments.
+This requirement is especially critical in environments where tenants cannot control or verify host configurations.
+In practice, it is possible to reuse \gls{vtpm} components and their respective \gls{ak}.
+A single \gls{vtpm} certificate chain may be shared across multiple \glspl{cvm} on the same physical host.
 While technically feasible, this weakens the uniqueness guarantees of attestation and may complicate the detection of identity cloning or proxy attacks.
-Ideally, each \gls{td} or \gls{cvm} should be bound to a uniquely provisioned \gls{ak}.
-This requirement is especially critical in environments where tenants lack the ability to control or verify host configurations.

 To enhance accountability and enforce the uniqueness of \glspl{ak}, a global or domain-scoped registry of \gls{ak} public keys could be established.
-This registry could be implemented using a \gls{ct}~\cite{google_certificate_transparency} or registration on public blockchains.
-Each newly provisioned \gls{ak} would be registered along with metadata such as the issuing entity, timestamp, and optionally a \gls{td} identifier or platform attestation.
-Verifiers could then consult this registry to detect duplicate \glspl{ak}, ensuring that \gls{cvm} or \gls{td} is not impersonating nor cloning already provisioned identities.
-Additionally, the \gls{td} itself could verify during boot or session setup whether its \gls{ak} is unique and consistent with expected infrastructure bindings.
-Such a registry adds transparency and allows audits to detect violations of identity guarantees across tenants or providers.
-In single-tenancy deployments, where a single \gls{cvm} operates per hardware node, verifying the public registry ensures that only one \gls{ak} and its corresponding \gls{ek} are present, confirming expected behavior.
+This registry could be implemented using a \gls{ct}~\cite{google_certificate_transparency}, or registered on a public blockchain.
+Each newly provisioned \gls{ak} would be registered, along with metadata such as the issuing entity, timestamp, and, optionally, a \gls{cvm} identifier or platform attestation.
+Verifiers could then consult this registry to detect duplicate \glspl{ak}, ensuring that the \gls{cvm} is not impersonating nor cloning already provisioned identities.
+Additionally, the \gls{cvm} itself could verify during boot or session setup whether its \gls{ak} is unique and consistent with expected infrastructure bindings.
+Such a registry would increase transparency and allow audits to detect violations of identity guarantees across tenants or providers.
+In single-tenancy deployments with one \gls{cvm} per hardware node, verifying the public registry would ensure that only one \gls{ak} and its corresponding \gls{ek} are present, confirming the expected behavior.